quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part17_Expected_vs._Sa.md

 **Background Context:**
 The concept of using the on-policy distribution for updates is explored, particularly in the context of function approximation and episodic tasks.
 It is argued that focusing on the on-policy distribution can significantly improve planning efficiency by ignoring vast, uninteresting parts of the state space.

 Experiments were conducted to compare uniform updates with on-policy focused updates in one-step expected tabular updates.
-Tasks were randomly generated with various branching factors \( b \).
+Tasks were randomly generated with various branching factors $b$.

 :p What are the potential benefits and drawbacks of using an on-policy distribution for updates?
 ??x